 After a journey of 10 years and almost 4 billion miles, on August 6th the spacecraft Rosetta arrived at

-, a comet named 67P/Churyumov-Gerasimenko (the name is reason enough not to make it big in the media news).
+its target, a comet named 67P/Churyumov-Gerasimenko (the name is reason enough not to make it big in the media news).
 Although previous spacecraft have flown by comets and have even deliberately crashed into one, this is the first to achieve an orbit around around a comet, the first to study it as it approaches the sun and, if all goes well, the first to soft-land a smaller craft on the comet's surface.
 And it's off to a great start, judging by the stunning postcard it sent back to show us it had arrived at the comet.

 This is a remarkable accomplishment.
 It also adds to a growing list of achievements using unmanned space probes, including the Mars landers, Voyagers 1 and 2, the Pioneer series, and one of my favorites, Galileo (see my blog, Confessions of a Selective Technophile for more on Galileo).